 Put the ingredients into the blender and blend at low speed for a few seconds.

 Flavour with Ribena, Crusha syrup or fruit purée; for energy use maple syrup or honey.
 For iced coffee use a dessertspoon of coffee essence or a teaspoon of instant coffee with sugar to taste, and blend with milk before adding ice cream (vanilla, coffee or chocolate).

-Tomato Yoghurt
+Tomato Yogurt

-5oz carton plain yoghurt 1⁄4 pint tomato juice 2oz high energy powder, e.g. Maxijul or Caloreen 2-3 fluid oz hot water
+5oz carton plain yogurt 1⁄4 pint tomato juice 2oz high-energy powder, e.g. Maxijul or Pro-cal Powder 2-3 fluid oz hot water